capistrano/capistrano/documentation/getting-started/preparing-your-application/index.markdown

 ### 1. Commit your application to some externally available source control hosting provider.

-If you are not doing already, you should host your code somewhere with a provuder such as Github, BitBucket, Codeplane, or repositoryhosting.com.
+If you are not doing so already, you should host your code somewhere with a provider such as Github, BitBucket, Codeplane, or repositoryhosting.com.

 <div class="alert-box radius">
 At present Capistrano v3.0.x only supports Git.
 It's just a matter of time until we support Subversion, Mecurial, Darcs and friends again.
-Please contribute if you know these tools well, we don't and don't want to force our miscomprehended notions upon anyone.
+Please contribute if you know these tools well, we do not and don't want to force our miscomprehended notions upon anyone.
 </div>